-(1) Heads of mission shall take precedence in their respective classes in the order of the date and time of taking up their functions in accordance with Article 13.
+1. Heads of mission shall take precedence in their respective classes in the order of the date and time of taking up their functions in accordance with Article 13.

-(2) Alterations in the credentials of a head of mission not involving any change of class shall not affect his precedence.
+- 2. Alterations in the credentials of a head of mission not involving any change of class shall not affect his precedence. - 3.
+This article is without prejudice to any practice accepted by the receiving State regarding the precedence of the representative of the Holy See.